JCMexplains/writing-for-success-2023/textbook.md

 not know an answer, use your own opinion to speculate, or guess.
 You may also use factual information from books or articles you previously read on your topic.
-Later in the chapter, you will read about additional ways (like searching the Internet) to answer your questions and explore your guesses.
+Later in the chapter, you will read about additional ways (like searching the internet) to answer your questions and explore your guesses.

 #### 5WH Questions